emmercm/www/src/blog/calculating-table-size-in-mysql.md

 The [`information_schema.tables`](https://dev.mysql.com/doc/refman/8.0/en/information-schema-tables-table.html) table catalogs information about tables and views.

-By default, table stats have a cache of 24 hours, but they updated with the [`ANALYZE TABLE ...`](https://dev.mysql.com/doc/refman/8.0/en/analyze-table.html) statement.
+By default, InnoDB table stats have a cache of 24 hours, but they updated with the [`ANALYZE TABLE ...`](https://dev.mysql.com/doc/refman/8.0/en/analyze-table.html) statement.

 _See "[Calculating Table Size in PostgreSQL](/blog/calculating-table-size-in-postgresql)" for the PostgreSQL version of this query._